Castellanoc8/post-install-config/README.md

 <img src="https://i.imgur.com/HNDq80E.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Moving forward, I had to edit the settings for the Agents(Workers).
-The settings I changed will give agents access to the help desk to be able to respond and resolve the tickets assigned to them.
-In order to do this, I went to the agents section and clicked "Add New Agent".
+Moving forward, I had to edit the Agents(Workers) settings.
+The settings I changed will give agents access to the help desk to respond to and resolve the tickets assigned to them.
+To do this, I went to the agent's section and clicked "Add New Agent."
 Here I created two sample agents named Jane Doe and John Doe.
 I also edited their Access, Permissions, and the Team they would be assigned to.
 </p>
 <br />